 Lon taught himself to walk on his knees in a way that appeared natural during his scenes.
 This was extremely painful for him to endure during filming.
 I think the pain and discomfort certainly paid off though because it looks like he is a real amputee when you watch this film.

 The Penalty is also an interesting film because of Lon’s character, Blizzard.
-He is a man who has been left as a double amputee after a surgical mistake.
-Blizzard has become a powerful criminal and he is (quite understandably)a very bitter man who tries to dominate those around him.
+He is a man who has been left as a double amputee following surgery.
+Blizzard has become a powerful criminal and he dominates those around him.
 Blizzard is interestingly never presented as being someone left helpless or dependent on others because of his disability though; he is instead shown as being very independent, self-sufficient, strong and determined.
 He is also depicted as sometimes getting violent with those who displease him.
 The film features one of Lon’s best ever performances in my opinion.

 Lon famously created and applied his own makeup for many of the film characters he played.
 He had his own makeup kit, which he carried around with him in a fold out leather case.
 With the help of his makeup, Lon could make himself look old, frail, scarred, rough, ugly or scary.
 His makeup, coupled with the physical way he used his body in roles, is what makes him unique as an actor in my opinion.
 He alone decided how his characters should look and act and he alone got to create and apply that look.